Birendranath Sasmal: Non-cooperation novement (1920)

-No-Tax Movement (1920–1922 )
+No-tax movement (1920–1922)

-Bengal Village Self Government Act was passed in 1919.
-According to that law, 227 Union Boards were formed in the district.
-Birendranath took up the cause of his people, and plunged into Boycott Movement.
-He declared that he would walk on bare feet until the Union Boards were not done away with.
+The Bengal Village Self Government Act was passed in 1919.
+According to that law, 227 union boards were formed in the district.
+Birendranath took up the cause of his people, and plunged into boycott movement.
+He declared that he would walk on bare feet until the union boards were not done away with.
 On 17 December 1921, 226 Union Boards were abolished and the last one was abolished the next year.
 In a gathering, with loud cheers, people put shoes on the feet of their leader.